 - Lifestyle factors.
 Smoking, second-hand smoke, consuming alcohol, and drug use can interfere with a fetus’s development.
 High caffeine consumption may also be problematic.

 - Environmental factors.
 Exposure to certain chemicals or hazards can cause a miscarriage.
 These include mercury, solvents, paint thinners, pesticides, and heavy metals.
+Air pollutants have also been linked to an increased risk of miscarriage.

 At this late stage of a pregnancy, a miscarriage is more commonly called stillbirth.
 The same issues that can cause a miscarriage in the first two trimesters of a pregnancy can also be responsible for a pregnancy loss in the third trimester.
 But, understanding the exact cause is often difficult.